ionutpetru4046/Mechanic-Website/README.md

 </h1>

 <p align="center">
-  A modern, responsive mechanic website built with React.js to showcase services, allow bookings, display testimonials, and support user authentication.
+  A clean, modern, and fully responsive website built for a real mechanic business in Dublin.
+Built with React.js, this project showcases services, displays customer reviews, allows user authentication, and includes a booking system and admin dashboard (WIP).
 </p>

 <div align="center">